All About Human Factors Engineers and Ergonomists

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Job Outlook for Human Factors Engineers and Ergonomists
+Is There Job Demand for Human Factors Engineers and Ergonomists?

-In 2016, there was an estimated number of 257,900 jobs in the United States for Human Factors Engineer or Ergonomist.
+There were about 257,900 jobs for Human Factors Engineer or Ergonomist in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Human Factors Engineer or Ergonomist by 2026.
-There will be an estimated 19,700 positions for Human Factors Engineer or Ergonomist per year.
+Due to new job openings and attrition, there will be an average of 19,700 job openings in this field each year.

 The states with the most job growth for Human Factors Engineer or Ergonomist are Nevada, Utah, and Alabama.
 Watch out if you plan on working in New Mexico, Vermont, or Maryland.
 These states have the worst job growth for this type of profession.